Martijn de Jong

 Martijn de Jong (born July 17, 1974) is a Dutch mixed martial artist.

 He founded Tatsujin MMA in 1995.
 After becoming a black belt in Traditional Jiu Jitsu when he was seventeen, he started to master other Martial Arts such as Kyokushin Karate (black belt), Brazilian jiu-jitsu (black belt), Shooto, Dutch Kickboxing, Judo, Wrestling and Submission Fighting.

 Because of his technical approach in Mixed Martial Arts during his active fighting career, he was given the nickname ‘The Specialist’ by his manager.
 When he started his own Team, he called it "Tatsujin Dojo" which means “The Gym of The Specialist” in Japanese.

 He started Jiu Jitsu in 1987 at the age of 13.
 He became a black belt at the age of 17 and started to add Kyokushinkai Karate to become a black belt just 4 years later.

 On his quest to become a complete fighter he started with Brazilian jiu-jitsu at Remco Pardoel's gym in early 1995.
 Later that year, he started teaching BJJ and MMA together with his long time training partner Saron Debets.
 Approximately 1 year later, World Champion Thaiboxing and Vale Tudo fighter Jan Lomulder joined the classes and he started teaching him MMA while Jan taught him Thaiboxing.

 Around the same time multiple times Dutch Champion Greco Roman Wrestling, Andy Jekel joined the team.
-While he got skilled in MMA, he taught Martijn all the details of Wrestling.
+While he became skilled in MMA, he taught Martijn all the details of Wrestling.

 In 1996, he fought his first MMA competitions in Holland.
-In 1997, after 3 wins, he got invited with a whole team of Dutch fighters to compete in Tokyo against a Japanese Team fight in "Japan Extreme Challenge Vale Tudo Open”.
+In 1997, after three wins, he was invited with a whole team of Dutch fighters to compete in Tokyo against a Japanese Team fight in "Japan Extreme Challenge Vale Tudo Open”.
 He won that fight against Taro Obata by arm bar in the first round.

 After he fought in Shooto Japan in 1999, The head promoter Mr. Sakamoto together with the president of the International Shooto Commission Mr Suzuki, asked Martijn to be the first representative of Shooto in Europe.
 He started to spread Shooto throughout Europe where up till date over 100 Shooto events are organized.